engartst/engartst.github.io/recipes/blackBeanAndShrimpDip.md

-# Connie's Black Bean and Shrimp
+# Black Bean and Shrimp Dip

-A fun dip for fun parties
+A fun dip for fun parties, from the kitchen of Connie Engart

 ## Ingredients